blotfi/SalatTime-Arduino-oled/README.md

 # SalatTime-Arduino-oled
 A clock displayed on a small 0.98" OLED SSD1306 and also calculate and displays Salat Time for the town

-This code has a mathematical routines to compute sun position and salat time for a given town (latitude / longitude), DST and convention.
+This code has math routines to compute sun position and salat time for a given town (latitude / longitude), DST and convention.
-The hardware part is composed of an Arduino Nano, an RTC and the SSD1306 OLED display to dicplay the time, the date and prayer times.
+The hardware part is composed of an Arduino Nano, an RTC and the SSD1306 OLED display to display the time, the date and prayer times.

-## Unified Sensor Drivers ##

-The following drivers are based on the Adafruit Unified Sensor Driver:

 **More info**
   - https://baghli.blogspot.com/2016/07/rtc-salattime-et-arduino.html
   - https://baghli.blogspot.com/2016/07/position-du-soleil-et-salattime-pour.html
   - http://salat-mosque.com/programme.php#Sources
   - check the conventions on http://salat-mosque.com/salattime.php  (in expert mode)

+Here is the part of code you have to adapt to change for your town:
 ```
 /** change your town */
 	const char CountryName[] PROGMEM = "Algeria";